Tutorial: Getting Started with JSON

 This tutorial series provides an overview of reading, writing, and transforming JSON data using FME.

-JSON, or JavaScript Object Notation, is a file format that follows an open standard and has values that can be an object (attribute-value pairs such as { “a” : 5 }), an array (e.g. [1,2,3,4]), or a primitive (a string or number).
+JSON, or JavaScript Object Notation, is a file format that follows an open standard and has values that can be an object (attribute-value pairs such as { “a” : 5 }), an array (e.g., [1,2,3,4]), or a primitive (a string or number).
 It is widely used as a web exchange and messaging format.
-While it is popular on the web largely because it is the native object data structure in JavaScript, it is a language-independent data format.
+While it is popular on the web largely because it is JavaScript's native object data structure, it is a language-independent data format.

 FME Approach to JSON

 A challenge with JSON data translation to/from tabular or GIS data is the fundamental difference in data modeling.
-JSON usually has a highly-nested tree structure, while tabular and GIS data usually use a relational database model composed of related tables.
+JSON typically has a highly nested tree structure, whereas tabular and GIS data often use a relational database model composed of related tables.
 It may take several tables to model a given JSON object in a relational system.

-FME can work with nested data, but its fundamental design lends itself more to working with flat tables composed of features and attributes.
-Therefore, bringing JSON data into FME requires considering the structure of JSON.
+FME can work with nested data, but its fundamental design is better suited to flat tables composed of features and attributes.
+Therefore, bringing JSON data into FME requires considering its structure.

 Terminology for data structures in FME, relational databases, and JSON